 Christina decided to join the Bobcat Parent Council in Summer 2017 because she was excited to share her passion for the community from her new perspective, as the parent of an MSU student.
 While she has not yet been to a Parent Family Weekend, she is excited to spend time with fellow Bobcat parents.

-For Stephanie, being involved with her son's school was something she has always loved to do.
-And when her two sons, Connor and Sean, decided to come to Montana State, joining the BPC seemed like the most natural progression.
-Stephanie has lived in quite a few places but the town of Bozeman has really made an impression on her.
+Stephanie and her husband, Fred, are delighted to have two Bobcats: Connor, majoring in chemical engineering, who graduates in May, and Sean, a sophomore in the Honors College, a computer engineering major.
+For Stephanie, being involved with her sons’ school is something she has always done, even when she was in law school.
+And when both boys decided to come to Montana State, joining the BPC seemed like the most natural progression.
+Stephanie has lived in Oregon for most of her life, but the town of Bozeman has really made an impression on her.

-Her two sons have found an array of things to occupy their time here in Bozeman.
-From rock climbing to involvement on campus, her sons have become more well-rounded from their time on Montana State's campus.
-Stephanie thinks that Bozeman is just big enough to give lots of options, and just small enough to make sure every student is taken care of.
+Connor and Sean have found an array of activites to occupy their time in Bozeman.
+From rock climbing to involvement with campus ministry, her sons have become more well-rounded from their time on Montana State's campus.
+Now a Senior Assistant Attorney General for the Oregon Department of Justice, Stephanie thinks that Montana State and the town of Bozeman are just big enough to give lots of options, and just small enough to make sure every student is taken care of.